netserf/github-actions-fun/README.md

 * [Download Artifact](https://github.com/actions/download-artifact)
 * An example showing how you can upload artifacts from your workflow to share data between jobs and store data once a workflow is complete.
+* Note that the uploaded artifact is available for 90 days and it can be found in the `Actions` tab, at the bottom of the workflow's summary page.

 ## Attributions